frustrianm/Kickstarter_Challenge/README.md

-# tecdbc
+# Kickstarting with Excel
-Florencio's repository for challenges on Tec Data Bootcamp Dec 2021 - Jun 2022
+Florencio's repository for Excel activities and Challenge 1